If you are a creditor of a company that enters administration

-The appointed Administrator will provide notice to all creditors of their appointment if they are shown to be a creditor from information contained within the company’s books and records.
-As a creditor you have certain rights and can play an active role in the process.
+The appointed administrator will notify you of their appointment if you are shown to be a creditor from information contained within the company’s books and records.
+As a creditor, you have certain rights and can play an active role in the process.

 What information will I receive as an unsecured creditor?

 The administrator will notify all creditors as soon as reasonably possible.

 A copy of the administrator’s proposal will be sent to all creditors within eight weeks of their appointment.
 This will set out how the objectives of the process will be achieved.

 After approval of the proposals, a report on the progress of the administration will be sent to all creditors every six months until the expiry of the administration order.

 What if I want to take a more active role in the process?

 A creditors’ committee can be appointed at a meeting of creditors.
 The committee must have at least three members and not more than five.
 The committee receives reports from the administrator, and may physically meet if deemed necessary.